nillohitbanerjee/recipes/README.md

 $ to have docker build  run mvn package docker:build
 $ to get junit test coverage report go to \target\site\jacoco\index.html
 $ if you want to run the project from intelij or eclipse go to com.mendix.App.java and run as a java program
+$ All the data preparetions are done via post man
 $ after having this java project up and running user should use post man to create prepare backend data and run post man test scripts
 $ You need to import recipes\src\test\resources\recipe.postman_collection.json and then run all the the test scripts
 ```